 Community 1st Bank continues to experience healthy growth.
 The Loan Division added proven Business Development Officers with ties to Nevada, Sacramento and El Dorado counties.
-Furthermore, our Loan Production Office in Sacramento is thriving.
+Furthermore, our Sacramento Office is also thriving.

 Community 1st Bank's strength is our people.
 People who share a commitment to our community and a passion to serve.
 A group of bankers who, having served in a number of different banks, have come together in a bank where our blend of experience and focus is producing unprecedented results.
 We often hear "this is how banking used to be".